 NOTE 2: Either delay or failure of the SM Context transfer may incur timeout or failure in UE procedure(s).

-6. From New SMF to Old SMF SMF Nsmf_PDUSession_ContextRequest request (SM Context type, SM Context ID, SMF transfer indication).
+6. From New SMF to Old SMF Nsmf_PDUSession_ContextRequest request (SM Context type, SM Context ID, SMF transfer indication).
 If New SMF is not capable to transfer this SM Context (e.g. it is not responsible for the IP range), steps 9 to 12 are skipped.

 7. Old SMF releases the N4 session with the UPF by sending a flag notifying the UPF about the expected re-establishment of the N4 session for the same PDU session.
 Based on this, if supported, the UPF should delay the release of the N4 session up to step 10.2 to allow for uninterrupted packet handling until the N4 session is re-established by New SMF.